Benintendi won’t say whether will get vaccinated with Yanks

 For now, Benintendi was remaining in the Royals hotel.

-“I don’t know what’s going to go on there,” he said.
-“Still getting a lot of information right now so just trying to process everything.”
+”I don’t know what’s going to go on there,” he said prior to the game. ”Still getting a lot of information right now so just trying to process everything.”

+The newest member of the Yankees was asked after the game if he was planning on sleeping there Thursday night, and what it might be like walking into the same place his former teammates are staying.

+”I am.
+I am,” a laughing Benintendi confirmed. ”Yeah, but I’ll go straight to my room.
+I’ll go straight to bed.”